jasonsbeer/AmigaPCI/TechnicalManual.md

 Direct bus* access is available to the MC68040 and PCI devices via bus mastering.
 When a device has mastered the bus, it has control of the entire AmigaPCI system and may directly access any valid address location.
 This is typically done for direct reading and writing of memory or direct control of chipset or other functions.
 The AmigaPCI bus arbiter accepts bus requests from the MC608040 and each device on the PCI bus.
 Each slot on the PCI bus has a dedicated bus request signal.
 The bus arbiter is designed with a fairness protocol to prevent a single device from owning the bus for extended lengths of time, which can result in degredation in performance.
 When there is no pending bus request, the MC68040 is given implicit ownership of the bus until it begins a bus cycle or a bus request from one of the PCI devices is asserted.

-*In this discussion, "bus" is a term for the data and address buses, collectively, of the AmigaPCI.
+*In this discussion, "bus" is a term for the data, address, and AD buses, collectively, of the AmigaPCI.

 [Bus Mastering Timing Diagram]()